KemoLD/techworld-js-docker-demo-app/readme.md

     http://localhost:8081

+Step 5: If prompted by the browser to sign in enter `admin` as the username and `pass` as the password

-Step 5: create `user-account` _db_ and `users` _collection_ in mongo-express
+Step 6: create `my-db` _db_ and `users` _collection_ in mongo-express

-Step 6: Start your nodejs application locally - go to `app` directory of project
+Step 7: Start your nodejs application locally - go to `app` directory of project

     npm install
     node server.js

-Step 7: Access you nodejs application UI from browser
+Step 8: Access you nodejs application UI from browser

     http://localhost:3000